 Ten Movies Featuring Talking Dogs (That Aren’t Animated)

-Who doesn’t love a talking dog?
+Today is National Dog Day, which got us thinking, who doesn’t love a talking dog?
 Entire movies have been based on them, and we’re not ashamed to say we can’t get enough of them.
 For this particular list, we’re going to focus on movies where dogs can talk but aren’t specifically animated or taken directly from an animated show.
 Get it?
 Let’s just say it leaves out ‘Scooby Doo’ and ‘Underdog’ (which is fine by me considering the ridiculousness of those films any way).

 So what’s left in?
 A lot.
 Believe me.
 But some are remakes, so I’ve stuck with the originals when applicable.
 Talking dogs are great, so let’s check out many movies where those wacky canines just won’t shut up.

-10) Cat’s & Dogs (2001)
+10) Cats & Dogs (2001)

 The premise here is pretty silly, but basically a scientist discovers a serum that cures dog allergies in humans and cats want nothing more to get their (ahem) paws on it.
 So begins the battle of the two mammalian house pets.
 This travesty was followed by Cats & Dogs: The Revenge of Kitty Galore.
 Seriously.

 As the third in the long and obnoxious line of Travolta/Alley talking infant flicks, this one actually features talking dogs, voiced by Danny DeVito and Diane Keaton.
 And it’s just as mind-numbingly asinine as it sounds.
 Just in case you were wondering.